nixonsparrow/BookWorm/README.md

 ~~~~
 $ python pep8_test.py
 ~~~~
-As it is generally not recommended, you can change custom PEP8 rules in file ``setup.cfg``.
+While it is generally not recommended, you can change custom PEP8 rules in file ``setup.cfg``.
 The only difference from default is longer line limit (from 79 chars to 160 chars).